 Integrated Monitoring and Logging

 AWS Batch displays key operational metrics for your batch jobs in AWS Management Console.
 You can view metrics related to computing capacity as well as running, pending, and completed jobs.
-Logs for your jobs, e.g., STDERR and STDOUT, are available in AWS Management Console; the logs are also written Amazon CloudWatch Logs.
+Logs for your jobs, e.g., STDERR and STDOUT, are available in AWS Management Console; the logs are also written as Amazon CloudWatch Logs.

 Support for Tightly-coupled HPC Workloads